Polycarbohydrate/Task-Planner/README.md

 # Task-Planner
-A minimalistic, command-line-interface, that allows any user to create tasks and manage them.
+Task Planner is a CLI tool that allows users to add, view, remove, and edit tasks.